Garden Waste Collection Service

 No - other than making sure you have sufficient funds in your account when the payment is due.
 (It is a good idea to check your bank statement regularly to ensure that all your Direct Debits are going out as shown on your advance notice).

-It will be taken on the 1st March.
-If this fails, a further attempt will be made on the 15th March.
-Any subscriptions requested after that date the direct debit will be taken on the 1st of the following month.
+It will be taken on the 1st of the month following signup.
+If this fails, a further attempt will be made after ten calendar days.
+For any subscriptions requested after that date, the direct debit will be taken on the 1st of the following month.

 You will need to contact your bank to do this.
 The Council cannot cancel Direct Debits on your behalf.